Kojima Productions: Background

-Closure
+In March 2013, the company established Kojima Productions Los Angeles, the secondary studio in Playa Vista, Los Angeles.
+However, the studio was shut down as part of Konami's plan to restructure the company in 2015.

-On March 16, 2015, Konami announced that it had restructured the game development operations to change the production structure to a headquarters-controlled system, in order to establish a steadfast operating base capable of responding to the rapid market changes that surround our digital entertainment business".
-A few days later, an anonymous Konami employee stated that Kojima and the studio's senior staff had planned to leave Konami in December 2015 following the conclusion of their contracts and the release of The Phantom Pain.
+On March 16, 2015, Konami announced that it had restructured the game development operations to change the production structure to a headquarters-controlled system, "in order to establish a steadfast operating base capable of responding to the rapid market changes that surround our digital entertainment business".
+The Kojima Productions branding was quietly removed from company websites and buildings.
+A few days later, an anonymous Konami employee stated that Kojima and the studio's senior staff had planned to leave Konami in December 2015 following the conclusion of their contracts and the release of Metal Gear Solid V: The Phantom Pain.
 Konami denied that Kojima was leaving the company and stated that he would still be involved with the company and the Metal Gear franchise.
 Kojima affirmed that he was still "100% involved" in The Phantom Pain and was determined to make it the greatest game he could.
 In December 2015, the production team was nominated for Developer of the Year at The Game Awards 2015, but lost to CD Projekt Red.
 Kojima was reportedly blocked from attending the event by Konami's lawyers, requiring Big Boss's actor Kiefer Sutherland to accept the awards for The Phantom Pain on his behalf.